Bogie exchange

 Bogie exchange is a system for operating railway wagons on two or more gauges to overcome difference in the track gauge.
 To perform a bogie exchange, a car is converted from one gauge to another by removing the bogies or trucks (the chassis containing the wheels and axles of the car), and installing a new bogie with differently spaced wheels.
 It is generally limited to wagons and carriages, though the bogies on diesel locomotives can be exchanged if enough time is available.

-Wagons and carriages

-Bogie wagons can have their gauge changed by lifting them off one set of bogies and putting them back down again on another set of bogies.
-The pin that centres the bogies and the hoses and fittings for the brakes must be compatible.
-A generous supply of bogies of each gauge is needed to accommodate the ebb and flow of traffic.
-The bogies and wagons also need to have standardized hooks, etc., where they may be efficiently lifted.
-The two wheel sets on four-wheel wagons can be changed as well if the wagon has been designed accordingly.